 - Driving from Berlin to Szczecin will take you a little under two hours.

 2) Most trains and buses will take you to Szczecin Główny, the city’s main train station.
-From there, you can easily reach most of the hotels highlighted above within 20 minutes by foot.
-To find out information about other transport options, check out Wikitravel.
+From there, you can easily reach most of the hotels highlighted above within 20 minutes on foot.

 3) Poland doesn’t use the euro, but the złoty: